JanezStupar/drift_crdt/README.md

 ## drift_crdt

-`drift_crdt` contains a CRDT drift database implementation based on the `sqflite` package.
+`drift_crdt` contains a CRDT drift database implementation based on the `sqflite` package and now also supports PostgreSQL through Drift's `drift_postgres` integration.
 This package is a plugin for Drift by Simon Binder and is based on Simon Binder's `drift_sqflite` package.

 For more information on `drift`, see its [documentation](https://drift.simonbinder.eu/docs/).

+### What's new in 1.1.0

+- Added support for Postgres.
+- Unified CRDT executor so both SQLite and Postgres share the same high-level API.
+- Added automatic placeholder normalization (`?` ↔ `$n`) and `RETURNING` propagation for queries.
+- Hardened CRDT transaction delegation, including binary parameter handling and consistent deleted-row filtering.

 ### Usage

-The `CrdtQueryExecutor` class can be passed to the constructor of your drift database class to make it use `sqflite`.
+The `CrdtQueryExecutor` class can be passed to the constructor of your drift database class to make it use `sqflite` or PostgreSQL, depending on which constructor you pick.

+#### SQLite (sqflite)

 ```dart
 @DriftDatabase(tables: [Todos, Categories])